rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 ### Execute an on-demand backup

 The deployment process creates an AWS Backup vault and associated IAM role to use.
-On your EC2 or Cloud9 instance, run this command:
+Go to the production deployment directory and run this script:

 ```bash
 cd $REPO_ROOT/deployments/rds-s3/terraform